-(a) Right-of-use assets
+(a) Right of use assets (continued)

-Group

-Aircraft and related

-equipment Buildings Total

-KShs KShs KShs

-millions millions millions

-73,503 2,222 75,725

-5,607 5,607

-(10,618) (461) (11,079)

-(691) (691)

-KShs millions 73,503 5,607 (10,618) KShs KShs millions millions 73,503 2,222 5,607 (10,618) (461)

-At 1 January 2020 Additions Amortisation charge for the year Impairment charge for the year

-Company

-Carrying amount: At I January 2019 Additions Amortisation charge for the year Terminations

-At 1 January 2020

-RIGHT-OF-USE-ASSETS Additions Amortisation charge for the year Impairment charge for the year 67,801 1,761 69,562 At 31 December 2020 67,801 1,761 4 69,562 4 17 (Continued) (10,859) (7,013) (431) (24) (11,290) (7,037) (a) Right of use assets (continued) Included in the additions is KShs 133 that relates to the sale and lease back transaction in 2019.
+Included in the additions is KShs 133 million that relates to the sale and lease back transaction in 2019.
 Details of the transaction are disclosed in Note 14.

+The Group and Company leases several assets including buildings and aircraft and related equipment.
+The average lease term for aircraft is 10 to 12 years, engines is 7 years and buildings are 5 to 13 years.

+The various lease agreements do not provide for purchase options on expiry of the lease terms.

+No restrictions have been imposed by the lessors on the Group and Company in respect to dividend pay outs, borrowings or further leasing.

+Impairment assessment

-49,929 1,310 51,239 million The Group and Company leases several including buildings and aircraft and equipment.
-The average lease term for 10 to 12 years, engines is 7 years and assets related aircraft is buildings are 5 to 13 years.
-67,029 1,790 (9,769) 1,524 68,553 1,790 (10,101) The various lease agreements do not for purchase options on expiry of the lease (691) (332) (691) provide terms.
-No restrictions have been imposed by the on the Group and Company in respect to pay outs, borrowings or further leasing.
-58,359 1,192 59,551 lessors dividend Impairm ent assessment The Covid- 19 pandemic is a triggering required the Group to perform an 58,359 1,192 4 (305) 59,551 4 event that impairment test on rightof-use assets for aircrafts and buildings.
-The impairment was carried out at the 'cash-generating (9,673) (7,013) (9,978) (7,013) leased review unit' (CGU) level, defined as the smallest identifiable group of assets, liabilities and associated intangible assets that generate inflows that are largely independent of the 41,673 891 42 564 cash cash flows from other assets or group of assets.
+The Covid-19 pandemic is a triggering event that required the Group to perform an impairment test on right-of-use assets for leased aircrafts and buildings.
+The impairment review was carried out at the 'cash-generating unit' (CGU) level, defined as the smallest identifiable group of assets, liabilities and associated intangible assets that generate cash inflows that are largely independent of the cash flows from other assets or group of assets.
 The impairment review was performed on the network airline operations CGU, including passenger, freighter and charter operations, as well as all related ancillary operations.